-1. System Optimization.
+System Optimization.
 The technical losses are a function of the resistance and the quadratic of the current circulated between two points.
-Resistance is a value that depends on the infrastructure and characteristics of the lines or cables.
-But the Current depends on the network topology.
-A Minimum could be reached by modifying the network topology, moving loads from one feeder to another or making some loads in parallel, without closing loops.
+The electrical resistance of any network depends on the quality of infrastructure and characteristics of the lines or cables.
+But the current flows depending on the network topology.
+The system losses could be reduced by modifying the network topology, moving loads from one feeder to another or making some loads in parallel.

-This function together with other possibilities (voltage management...) will determine the topology with minimum losses.
+This function together with other applications such as voltage management will determine the network topology with minimum losses.

-At the beginning, the capability to apply this functionality (topology modification) could be not high enough but following applications can be used also to select the optimal planning options, which will habilitate the use of this function for planning and present conditions.
+Just after implementation, the capability to apply this functionality (topology modification) could not be high enough, but following applications can also be used to select the optimal planning options, which will enable the use of this function for planning and managing the current conditions.

 - 2. Generation optimization.
-After the load and Renewable forecast, we have the amount of energy to be produced by the conventional generation.
+Once the load that could be supplied by the renewable sources is identified, the amount of energy that has to be produced by the conventional generation is determined.
 The split of this generation among the different groups or energy sources will define the optimal generation profile, considering the energy costs, including hydro generation, the system losses and ancillary services requirements like Reserves or Voltage Control. - 3.
 Ancillary Services are defined by FERC as "those services necessary to support the transmission of electric power from seller to purchaser given the obligations of control areas and transmitting utilities within those control areas to maintain reliable operations of the interconnected transmission system."
-Certainly, the KOSRAE system is not inside the definition of "transmission interconnected systems" but is also true that to operate a system like KOSRAE requires consideration of the need for Ancillary Services
+Certainly, the Tongatapu system is not inside the definition of "transmission interconnected systems" but is also true that to operate a system like Tongatapu requires consideration of the need for Ancillary Services

-The evaluation of the needs of ancillary services includes reserves of different types or the Voltage Control requirements.
-The evaluation of Ancillary Services must be allocated and monitored in real Time.
+The evaluation of the needs of ancillary services includes reserves of different types or the voltage control requirements.
+The evaluation of ancillary services must be allocated and monitored in real Time.